Athletic Training Admission

 Students enrolled in the Master of Science in Athletic Training Program will incur the following costs associated with the clinical portion of the program:

 - Transportation costs to off-campus clinical sites (cost of gas, vehicle maintenance, etc.): cost variable

-Additional clothing items will be provided to the student (see TCU Athletic Training Handbook for Clothing Policy).
-Liability insurance is provided by the university for all students enrolled in the athletic training major.
-The physical exam and annual TB tests are provided by the TCU physicians and student health center at no charge to the student.
-CPR certification (AHA health care provider) is paid for by the program and is not charged to the student.
-Students who are members of the TCU Athletic Training Students’ Association qualify to have their NATA membership paid (Level II – IV students only).
+Additional clothing items will be provided to the student (see TCU Athletic Training Program Handbook for Clothing Policy).
+Liability insurance is provided by the university for all students enrolled in the athletic training program.
+Annual TB tests are available at the TCU Student Health Center at no charge to the student.
+CPR certification (AHA BLS Healthcare Provider) is paid for by the program and is not charged to the student.
+Students who are members of the TCU Athletic Training Students’ Association (ATSA) qualify to have their NATA membership paid.

 Looking for more information?
 Want to stay in touch?
 Join our mailing list to get the most up-to-date information coming out of TCU.